loembetyannick/movieapplication/README.md

 # Movies Application

 Welcome to the Movies Application!
-This project consists of a .NET Web API for managing movie data and a design for a potiential frontend application that would be built with React.
+This project consists of a .NET Web API for managing movie data and a design for a potiential frontend application that would be built with Blazor.

 ## Getting Started